zanazakaryaie/ARM-VO/README.md

 ```
 ./ARM_VO pathToData paramsFileName
 ```

+# Limitations
+- ARM-VO recovers the scale if the camera height and pitch angle are provided.
+Thus, it is not applicable for drones or hand-held cameras.

+- The algorithm detects small-inter frame translations and pure rotations using GRIC but it doesn't decompose the estimated homography matrix.
+Track is lost if the camera rotates too much without translation.

 # Notes
 - If you get low FPS, check your power adapter.
 Raspberry Pi 3 runs ARM-VO at 8 frames per second (averagelly) if powered up with a 5V-2A adapter.